 Note—you could probably skip this step and kill any nasties in the oven.
 I chose to do both because my pine cones looked like they needed it.

-Step 3: I noticed that some of the scales that had dried first, mostly near the tops of the pine cones, were getting a bit brittle and falling off.
+I noticed that some of the scales that had dried first, mostly near the tops of the pine cones, were getting a bit brittle and falling off.
 I decided to pull them off and make potpourri.
 Honestly, this is one of those projects where I really didn’t know what I wanted to do going in and just went with the flow.
+Sometimes that’s for the best.

 Bonus: The cats loved knocking them off the table and batting them around.